 In Luxembourg, I often hear white cis middle-class straight-passing gays and lesbians say they don’t experience homophobia at all, feel safe, and can easily go out.
 They also complain that there were more gay bars in the past.
 They tell me that everything here is perfect: they work, earn money, have a long-term partner, some even kids, a pretty house with a garden (a must), and on Sundays, go to church.
 Their lives seem good enough, so they say they do not feel the need to disclose their sexual orientation “to everyone” because it’s too personal and may jeopardize their business.

-My response to them is the following: You don’t need to explain “it” to anyone to avoid risking your privileges.
+My response to them is the following: You don’t need to explain “it” to anyone, to avoid risking your privileges.
 You avoid potential conflicts to preserve your comfort because your rights and freedoms were granted, not fought for.
 Defending rights requires bravery and belief, a job reserved for the intrepid few.
 This job isn’t for you; this job is for people like me.

 People like me have chosen to take risks, to explain, to confront and negotiate, to carve out more and more safe spaces for gays/queers.
 Through queer art and drag performances, they pushed past their own fears to make queer people visible and share queer culture outside of the closet.